rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **How do I level my build-plate?**

 It is highly recommended that you use the official method, aka paper method, if you're using standard FEP film thickness (100~200um).
 Watch the Official Elegoo Leveling instructional video [here](https://youtu.be/tiHu3o72NDw), and the reset Z=0 instructional video [here](https://youtu.be/cqRBZUAEWD4).
+3dPrintingPro covers leveling and associated issues [here](https://youtu.be/Zh9dx1fKnqI).

 **:wrench:Preferred Method - Step by step follows:**
 - [ ] If the build-plate is not at least halfway up, raise it by selecting the 'Tool' Button, 'Manual' Button, '10mm' Button, then Up Bottom.
 Each time you press this, it will raise only 10mm, so you may have to press this multiple times.